-The process for completing garbage collection has changed in Windows Server 2003 to improve storage conditions in the directory database.
+The process for completing garbage collection has changed in Windows Server 2003 and later to improve storage conditions in the directory database.
 Garbage collection removes a maximum of 5,000 objects per pass to avoid indefinitely delaying other directory service tasks.
-However, the rate at which remaining tombstones are deleted when more than 5,000 tombstones have expired has increased from Windows 2000 Server to Windows Server 2003, as follows:
+However, the rate at which remaining tombstones are deleted when more than 5,000 tombstones have expired has increased from Windows 2000 Server to Windows Server 2003 or later, as follows:

-- Windows Server 2003: Rather than waiting a set time to remove a subsequent set of 5,000 tombstones, a domain controller continues deleting tombstones according to CPU availability.
+Windows Server 2003 and later: Rather than waiting a set time to remove a subsequent set of 5,000 tombstones, a domain controller continues deleting tombstones according to CPU availability.
 If no other process is using the CPU, garbage collection proceeds.
 Removing tombstones in this way keeps the database size from increasing inordinately as a result of the inability of garbage collection to fully complete removal of all tombstones during a garbage collection interval.

 Garbage Collection and Linked Attributes